markusenglund/react-switch/.github/ISSUE_TEMPLATE/bug_report.md

 If you're reporting a bug or incorrect behavior, please include:
 * The OS and browser where the bug is encountered
-* A link to sandbox where the bug can be reproduced (fork this sandbox: https://codesandbox.io/s/pedantic-mayer-fsnch?file=/src/index.js)
+* A link to sandbox where the bug can be reproduced (fork this [sandbox](https://codesandbox.io/s/fervent-glade-0bqk8?file=/src/index.js))
 * Steps to reproduce the bug